edgedb/edgedb/docs/cookbook/links.rst

 Links
 =====

-Link items define a specific relationship between two object types.
+Links define a specific relationship between two object types.
 Links have a direction, but can be traversed in both ways forward and :ref:`backward <ref_cookbook_links_bw>`.